2023 Budget

 Hi I was wondering if you could explain when the homes in arrow heights that are adjacent to the Williams gate development will be tied to the new sewer system?
 We have completed the neighborhood petition years ago and have heard nothing on the progress for this initiative to allow the neighbourhood to connect to the sewer system at our doorstep.
 Some of us would like to help offset the housing crisis by building secondary suites however it would only make sense tying to city services vs constructing secondary septic systems which may not even be possible for some home owners.
 This project should be in the budget as it is an opportunity to allow for more secondary suites in a desirable neighbourhood.
 Regards.

-Concerned Local asked about 1 year ago
+Concerned Local asked over 1 year ago

 Thank you for the inquiry.
 The Director of Engineering has a report coming forward on the February 28th Council agenda on this topic.
 Details on public engagement are listed on the attachments of the report with property owner letters, website and social media posts coming out after Council consideration.